 What you need to make Greek Marinated Chicken?

-Strictly speaking it's not required, but given how easy it is to overcook chicken breast, I'd suggest purchasing an instant read thermometer if you don't have one.
+Whilst it's not required, I'd suggest purchasing an instant read thermometer if you don't have one.
 It will allow you to accurately measure the internal temperature of the chicken and make sure it's cooked properly without being overcooked.

 Greek Marinated chicken ingredients